taotechs/taotechs/README.md

 <!--
 **taotechs/taotechs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Android Apps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Android Jetpack Compose
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on android projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with exapanding my skils
-- 💬 Ask me about ...
+- 💬 Ask me about Andriod app development
-- 📫 How to reach me: ...
+- 📫 How to reach me: send a mail to <a>akintundetaofiq@gmail.com</a>
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Go for it if you want it.
--->